Types of UI Menus

 Contextual menus appear next to where users click.
 Their list of options can vary based on the click target — for example, it can be different for text and images.

-Single-select menus need to include a selection indicator to make the user's choice.
-Commonly it's a checkmark, bold text, or color overlay.
+Single-select menus need to include a selection indicator to mark the user's choice.
+Commonly, it's a checkmark, bold text, or color overlay.

 Single-select menus are great for selection, especially when filtering.
 However, avoid using this menu type to activate modal windows, dialog boxes, or dynamic controls.[3]